hantsy/angular-spring-reactive-sample/GUIDE.md

 }
 ```

-Another awesome feature of the `HttpClientModule` is introducing the long-awaited `HttpInterceptor` officially.
+Another awesome feature of the `HttpClientModule` is it added the long-awaited `HttpInterceptor` officially.

 We do not need `@covalent/http` to [get interceptor support](https://github.com/hantsy/angular2-sample/wiki/auth-http) now.